Puxtril/Warframe-Exporter/README.md

   * [nlohmann-json](https://github.com/nlohmann/json): Required by fx-gltf.
 * [glm](https://github.com/g-truc/glm): A helper library for models.
 Provides matrix and vector math operations.
 * [TCLAP](https://sourceforge.net/projects/tclap/): Command-line interface library

+# ImHex Patterns

+Inside the `utils` folder, you'll find a collection of `.hexpat` files.
+These are patterns for [ImHex](https://github.com/WerWolv/ImHex).
+If you're interested in the file formats analyzed in this repo, I highly recommend using these.

+1. Download and install ImHex
+1. Copy all `.hexpat` files into `C:\Users\<Username>\AppData\Local\imhex\patterns`
+1. Load a raw file into Imhex for analysis
+    1. (Optional) Using the advanced tool, find specific formats using the `--print-enums` flag
+    1. Write raw files from the advanced tool using the `--write-raw` flag
+1. Within ImHex, go to *File -> Import -> Pattern File* and select the appropriate pattern

 # Overview of this library